-I’m an Entertainment Editor & These Are 7 Random Shows I’m Obsessed with Right Now
+I’m an Entertainment Editor & I’m Obsessed with These 8 Shows Right Now

 As someone whose job it is to read and write about entertainment news all day long (yes, it is the best job in the world), I have to watch a lot of content.
 I’m talking beyond the basic Netflix, Peacock, Amazon.
 There’s also Disney+, HBO Max, Showtime…and there still aren’t enough hours in the day to squeeze in everything from Hulu!